Mahjong: Choosing table positions and first dealer

 Before the game can begin, players need to be assigned one of the wind positions at the table – those being (in counterclockwise order) East, South, West, and North.
 East will also be the first dealer.
 Play proceeds in this counterclockwise order.

 There are a variety of ways to determine positions.
-For example, one way is to have each player roll dice and assign East to the player that rolls the highest, South to the second-highest, and so on.
+For example, one way is to have each player roll the dice and assign East to the player who rolls the highest, South to the second-highest, and so on.
 Another way is to shuffle the 4 wind tiles face down and have each player choose one, determining their position.